Tips From The Trade: How Much Should You Budget For A New Quartz Countertop?February 20, 2018

 It’s useful to consider the price ranges of quartz or other countertop materials, usually in cost per square foot.
 Generally speaking, marble demands the highest price—so if you choose a quartz that looks like marble, you could save a substantial amount.

 On the other hand, some natural stones such as granite have a lower price tag, and quartz that mimics these stones may actually run higher in price than the real thing.
 However, keep in mind that quartz is a high-quality surface material with many benefits, including exceptional durability.
-As a result, you can expect to pay around $60-100 per square foot for a premium quartz slab from MSI, a price range that tends to hover right around the middle.
+As a result, the cost for a premium quartz slab from MSI usually falls within the range of $80-$200 per square foot, which is considered to be an average price point.

 Benefits of Quartz Countertops